Symptoms and diagnosis of CML

 PCR (polymerase chain reaction) test

-This is a very sensitive blood test that detects the amount of the abnormal BCR-ABL1 fusion gene in your blood.
+This is a very sensitive blood test that detects the amount of the abnormal BCR-ABL1 gene in your blood.
 The BCR-ABL1 gene is produced because of the abnormal Philadelphia chromosome.

 Immunophenotyping